Skip to content

 Tony Tsai, MBA

 Tony Tsai is the Director of Career and Leadership Develop for University of Utah Health Sciences, a Co-Director in the Utah Coaching Advancement Network (U-CAN), and a Co-Director in the RealMD program.
 He helps learners and professionals connect to their meaning and authentic purpose in their careers through coaching and leadership training.
-In previous roles, he has led strategic transformation efforts in medical education at the University of Michigan Medical School and University of Utah Medical School.
-Prior to his roles in healthcare, he worked in finance and was head of career advising at the Ross School of Business at the University of Michigan.
-He was a former officer in the U.S. Army.
-He holds an MBA from Columbia Business School and an BBA from the Wharton School of Business.
+His coaching philosophy blends philosophy and spirituality with practical applications such as negotiation, interviewing, career decisions, personal transitions, and navigating leadership challenges.

 Dr. Nancy Murphy, MD